I have to admit a hard truth, folks. We’ve kind of sort of misplaced our homeschool rhythm.

-Amid guitar lessons, ballet practice, play rehearsals, barn chores, and everything else we are now spending most evenings over at the new house working on tearing down walls, sanding, painting, building new chicken coops and animal stalls.
+Amid guitar lessons, ballet practice, play rehearsals, barn chores, and everything else, we are now spending most evenings at the new house working on tearing down walls, sanding, painting, building new chicken coops and animal stalls.

 Why yes, thermal dynamics can be taught with sandpaper and power tools.

-What’s for dinner you ask?
-How does a hot pocket and string cheese sound?
+What’s for dinner, you ask?
+How do a hot pocket and string cheese sound?

 I’m kidding!
 I also offered them an apple with peanut butter!